Guidance for Industry: Frequently Asked Questions on the New 510(K) Paradigm

 Comments and suggestions may be submitted at any time for Agency consideration to the Premarket Notification (510(k)) Section at 10903 New Hampshire Avenue, Silver Spring, MD 20993.
 Comments may not be acted upon by the Agency until the document is next revised or updated.
 For questions regarding the use or interpretation of this guidance, contact the Premarket Notification (510(k)) Section at 301-796-5640.

-Additional copies: World Wide Web/CDRH home page or you may also send an e-mail request to email@example.com to receive an electronic copy of the guidance or send a fax request to 301-847-8149 to receive a hard copy.
-Please use the document number (2230) to identify the guidance you are requesting.
+Additional copies are available from the Internet.
+You may also send an e-mail request to CDRH-Guidance@fda.hhs.gov to receive a copy of the guidance.
+Please use the document number 2230 to identify the guidance you are requesting.

 FREQUENTLY ASKED QUESTIONS ON